greenelab/deep-review/sections/06_discussion.md

 CPU implementations rather than sacrifice network size or performance [@tag:Yasushi2016_cgbvs_dnn].

-Steady improvements in GPU hardware may alleviate this issue somewhat, but it is not clear whether they can occur quickly enough to keep up with the growing amount of available biological data or increasing network sizes.
+While steady improvements in GPU hardware may alleviate this issue, it is unclear whether advances can occur quickly enough to keep up with the growing amount of available biological data or increasing network sizes.
 Much has been done to minimize the memory requirements of neural networks [@tag:CudNN @tag:Caruana2014_need